 On the map you can see the location of the church and a small car park along the N79.
 You will have to cross the N79 and follow the footpath to the church.
 In the summer, this car park (which is basically a small pull-in) can get full.
 I have marked a couple of alternative parkings on back streets.
 Again, it’s a matter of crossing the N79 and following a lane and then a footpath until you reach the See-Through Church.

 Obviously a visit to the See-Through Church of Borgloon isn’t going to take longer than an hour.
 So here are a couple of other places to visit to enjoy a day trip in Limburg:

-- Morning: Grand Commandery Alden-Biesen
+- The impressive Grand Commandery Alden-Biesen

-- Afternoon: A walk around Alden-Biesen
+- A walk around Alden-Biesen

 - The Schulensmeer: Flanders’ largest man-made lake